In the first reading, we heard the prophet cry out: “Violence! Ruin!”

 One reason we Catholics cannot agree

-is because they deny or at least muddle that higher purpose.
+is because those values obscure that higher purpose.

 and when a man and woman come together,

 they are never more like God—because in that very moment,

 they have the capacity to do what otherwise only God can do:

 The problem with artificial means of family planning

 God’s plan is that the love-making act is also a life-capable act.

 is that procreation isn’t a gift but a problem to overcome.

 As a priest, I am entrusted with an awesome power: